hoduche/git-graph/README.md

 > [Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.](https://git-scm.com/docs/git)

-The downside coming with this "unusually rich command set" is a kind of anxiety affecting beginners in particular and that can be summarised as one question:
+As wonderful as it may be, there is a downside coming with this "unusually rich command set", a kind of anxiety that affects beginners in particular and can be summed up in one question:
->"What the hell is going to happen to my repository if I launch this command ?"
+>"What the hell is going to happen to my repository if I launch this Git command ?"

-A good way to overcome this difficulty is to experiment the effects of each newly encountered Git command on a dedicated test repository.
+A good way to overcome this difficulty is to experiment.
-This is made possible thanks to Git lightness and the fact it is immediately up and running in any repository with `git init`.
+This is made easy thanks to Git lightness and the fact it is immediately up and running in any repository with `git init`.

 Git-graph is a Git plugin, written in Python, that displays your Git repositories inner content as a Directed Acyclic Graph (DAG).
 This structured visual representation of Git internal data demystifies the impact of each Git command and considerably improves the learning curve.